GodRishUniverse/bearml/README.md

 * Implement reduce_to_shape(Tensor grad_out, target_shape) -> **CURRENT APPROACH NEEDS TESTING**
   * We use the flatten and summation/aggregation to do so - ~~PROBLEM: sumation will change shapes so need to figure out how to do it efficiently~~

-* **IMPORTANT** Got some feedback from an LLM that said i should rethink backwardop inversion to reductionop as it has too less information
-  *  rethink on whether the BroadCastOp is correctly inverted to ReductionOp  or not in computeBroadcastShape

-* Refactor each op’s backward_fn to compute raw grads in out_shape, then call reduce_to_shape into input.grad
-  * **IMPORTANT**: we would need to BASICALLY DECLARE NEW GRAD OPS so that we can pass the order of reduce ops back to the Node class in computational graph

 * Rectify Transpose for vector operations as well -> column transpose or row transpose
   * Same needs to modified in multiplication in `autogradient.h`